 Firstly, though - who is a non-executive director and what is their role?

 A non-executive director (NED) is a member of a company’s board of directors.
 Legally they have the same duties and liabilities as the executive directors.
-However, by contrast, NEDs are generally not involved in the day-to-day running of the business.
+But by contrast, NEDs are generally not involved in the day-to-day running of the business.
 Instead their role is to provide ongoing independent oversight of the company, which can include:

 - Contributing to the development of business strategy